code-and-effect/effective_test_bot/README.md

 Provides a curated set of minitest and capybara focused rails testing gems and a well configured `test_helper.rb` file.

-Run `rake test:bot:environment` to validate your testing environment.
+Run `rails test:bot:environment` to validate your testing environment.
 Ensures that all fixtures and seeds are properly initialized.
 Makes sure database transactions and web sessions correctly reset between tests.

 Adds many class and instance level 1-liners to run entire test suites and check many assertions all at once.

 Autosaves an animated .gif for any failing test.

-Run `rake test:bot` to automatically check every route in your application against an appropriate test suite, without writing any code.
+Run `rails test:bot` to automatically check every route in your application against an appropriate test suite, without writing any code.
 Clicks through every page, intelligently fills forms with appropriate pseudo-random input and checks for all kinds of errors and omissions.

 Turn on tour mode to programatically generate an animated .gif of every workflow in your website.